GameDevRichtofen-G/Game-Firing-Setup-/README.md

 ```python
 Test_gun = Gun(0,"︻╦デ╤━╾")
 ```
-for sake of this I will use this text as a gun model "︻╦デ╤━╾". after this you should have something like this :
+for the sake of this I will use this text as a gun model "︻╦デ╤━╾". after this you should have something like this :
 ![Description](https://github.com/GameDevRichtofen-G/Game-Firing-Setup-/blob/main/Example_gun_1.gif)

 ### Input function
-to shoot we need an input function, I want to use pynput libary to have some input system in my game. first download libary using this command
+to shoot we need an input function, I want to use pynput library to have some input system in my game. first download library using this command
 ```
 pip install pynput
 ```
-then we want to recieve mouse input.
+then we want to receive mouse input.
 So we use mouse lib inside of pynput :
 ```python
 from pynput import mouse
 ```